Follow TV Tropes

 • Animal Lover: Animal Man is an animal lover in general, which comes in handy when your superpower is getting powers from animals.
 Exaggerated in Grant Morrison's run, when the sight of animal abuse makes him feel sick and he becomes vegetarian and adopts several animals.
 His children are animal lovers too.

 • Animal Wrongs Group: Subverted in Morrison's run.
 Although Buddy Baker devotes his career to collaborating with like-minded individuals in disrupting fox hunts and freeing laboratory animals, he himself avoids the use of violence (except against a whaler and dolphin-hunter who dared him to do so).
-When one of his collaborators on a lab rescue mission blows it up with an incendiary bomb, killing a firefighter in the process, Buddy hangs up his costume and resigns from the Justice League.
+When one of his collaborators on a lab rescue mission blows it up with an incendiary bomb, putting a firefighter in critical condition in the process, Buddy hangs up his costume and resigns from the Justice League.
 Conversely, Animal Man's big-business enemies, far from being the put-upon victims normally found in this trope, are far more brutal and lawless.

 • Arc Number: Or rather numbers, as "9 27" appear throughout Morrison's run.
 It turns out that it's the date Buddy's family are murdered.
 The numbers that have mysteriously manifested were the time-traveling Buddy's futile attempts to warn them.